brittanydionigi/dino-devtools/README.md

 This is a purposefully terribly-built application for the sake of demonstrating how to use Chrome's Developer Tools to debug even the gnarliest of codebases.
 Please do not use it as a reference for best practices and do not file issues or pull requests to improve it.
 IT IS BEAUTIFUL JUST THE WAY IT IS.

 ### Outline

+This workshop is geared towards a variety of skill levels.
+Some of the information you may already know, but hopefully everyone walks away with learning a little something new by the end of the workshop.

+The Breakdown:

 1) Setup & Configuration
-2) Devtools for Debugging
+2) Devtools for Debugging: tips & tricks for debugging with default panels
-3) Devtools for Workflow
+3) Practice: group debugging session, followed by individual practice
+4) Devtools for Workflow: playing around with experiments and other fun things

 ## Setup & Configuration